rokudev/dynamic-voice-enabled-keyboards/README.md

 Developers can upgrade the legacy keyboards, mini keyboards, and PIN pads in their channels to include voice entry in English and text entry in multiple languages.
 The new dynamic voice-enabled keyboards enable customers to, for example, speak their passwords when logging in, which helps reduce friction.
 Other benefits include localized in-channel search and localized customer information entry.

+To run this sample channel, follow these steps:

+1. Download this sample.

+2. Follow the steps in [Development environment setup](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md) to enable developer mode on your device, and then archive and sideload it.

+3. In the UI of the sample channel, select a keyboard from the list.

 ## DynamicKeyboard nodes

 The DynamicKeyboard nodes combine DynamicKeyGrid and VoiceTextEditBox nodes to provide a single node that supports text entry in multiple languages and voice entry in English.